 Child Neurology – Boston Medical Center:

 Each of the various neurology tracks can be ranked independently in the match.

-NDD applicants should should contact Dr. David Urion, who leads both the NDD and Child Neurology training programs at Boston Children’s Hospital and can assist with what can be a somewhat confusing process of application.
+NDD applicants should should contact Dr. David Urion directly.
+He leads both the NDD and Child Neurology training programs at Boston Children’s Hospital and can assist with what can be a somewhat confusing process of application.

 Combined Pediatrics – Anesthesiology:

 The BCRP was one of the first residency programs to offer combined training in Pediatrics and Anesthesiology.
 Residents begin their first year in the pediatrics residency.
 The following year is the first year of anesthesiology training, followed by three years of integrated residency training in both pediatrics and anesthesiology.
 Throughout the three years of integrated training, while residents are doing core training in Pediatrics or Anesthesiology, they will be expected to attend conferences and participate in core clinical activities once a month in the other discipline to make the combined program fully integrated.

 Individuals ideally suited for this combined training will likely pursue careers at the interface between critical care, pediatrics, and anesthesiology.
 Examples of such careers include hospitalist medicine, pain and palliative care, out-of operating room procedural and sedations services, and members of integrated subspecialty teams in pediatrics, critical care and anesthesiology.
 One of the combined residents, Ethan Sanford, has recently published an article in Anesthesia and Analgesia describing the program and the advantages of combined training.

 Applicants interested in Pediatrics-Anesthesiology should make their interest evident in their personal statement or by separate communication with Dr. Sam Lux, who directs residency selection in pediatrics at Boston Children’s Hospital and Dr. Morana Lasic, who directs resident selection in anesthesiology at the Brigham and Women’s Hospital.
 If possible, applicants should apply to both Pediatric Anesthesiology in ERAS (#1259726C0) and to the Categorical Pediatrics Track of the BCRP (#1259320C0).
 This is important as it is difficult for us to process and keep track of an application that is not in the Categorical Pediatrics database.
 There is no obligation to rank the Categorical Pediatrics program.